apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 To suspend a supervisor, send a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/suspend`.
 To resume a supervisor, send a `POST` request to `/druid/indexer/v1/supervisor/<supervisorId>/resume`.

-The supervisor itself will still be operating and emitting logs and metrics, it will just ensure that no indexing tasks are running until the supervisor is resumed.
+The supervisor still operates and emits logs and metrics, and it ensures that no indexing tasks are running until the supervisor resumes.

 ### Resetting supervisors